nooisy/pi-pd-synth/README.md

 ```
 If you want a more up-to-date and extensive version of Pure Data, we can recommend [Purr Data](https://github.com/agraef/purr-data/wiki/Installation#raspbian) (which is also slightly less easy to install).

+#### NOTE:
+The included patches are made for use with Purr Data and won't work with vanilla pd.

 #### Step 7: Midi and Audio
 To configure midi we need to use a program called `aconnectgui`.
 You might not have it installed, so just in case:
 ```